vanilla/docs/content/help/cloud/ssl.md

 {{% cloudfeature %}}

+All Vanilla Cloud communities are automatically protected by SSL from the moment they are created, but things get a little more complicated when a [Custom Domain](/help/getting-started/custom-domain) is used.

-## Setting up SSL (https) with Vanilla Cloud
+## Setting up Custom SSL (https) with Vanilla Cloud

-Vanilla offers SSL support for all plans, even when a Custom Domain is used.
-We have partnered with Cloudflare to offer simple SSL certificate issuing services to our customers.
+We have partnered with Cloudflare to offer simple SSL certificate issuing services to our all of our customers.
+This means that we're able to issue SSL certificates for your community on your behalf.

 ### How to obtain your SSL certificate

 Simply email your Customer Success Manager or, if you don't have one, Vanilla Support.
 We're able to handle the entire process on your behalf.
-The only prerequisite is that you're using a Custom Domain and it is pointed at your Vanilla URL according to the instructions on the Custom Domain setup page in your forum's dashboard.
+The only prerequisite is that you're using a [Custom Domain](/help/getting-started/custom-domain) and it is pointed at your Vanilla URL according to the instructions on the [Custom Domain](/help/getting-started/custom-domain) setup page in your forum's dashboard.

 ### HTTPS-only sites